 You can do this via bank transfer, BPAY, PayID, or cash.
 Send them an invoice marked "DEPOSIT" for the deposit amount, and a final invoice for the balance due on completion.

-What if the scope changes?:
+What if the scope changes?

 Mid-job, the client might say "While you're here, could you also..." for anything outside the original scope.
 STOP.
 Take a photo or note of the extra work, estimate the time and cost, and send a written variation quote.
 Get their approval in writing — email, text, whatever — before doing it.

-- This protects both of you.
+"Original quote: $380.
+Variation: Install new drain connector and repair existing tiles, $120.
+New total: $500."
+This protects both of you.
 The client knows the extra cost.
-You get paid for extra work
+You get paid for extra work.

 Invoice vs quote — when they become different: